aashishdhanani/Combatibles/README.md

 pip install -r requirements.txt
 ```

-4. Add your AzureOpenAI API key, your Azure endpoint, and your AzureOpenAI version
+4. Add your AzureOpenAI API key, your Azure endpoint, and your AzureOpenAI version to your .env file

 ```source-shell
 AZURE_OPENAI_API_KEY=[YOUR_OPEN_AI_KEY]